sachin2191/java-6/README.md

 # Actions

-- `:install`: extracts the tarball and makes necessary symlinks
+- `:install`: extracts the tarball and makes necessary symlinksxhhxnxfn
 - `:remove`: removes the tarball and run update-alternatives for all symlinked `bin_cmds`